 - The size of the strap is made for twin and twin XL mattresses, which is good for the intended purpose, but isn’t built for adjoining larger mattresses.

-With a ten-inch wide bridge that runs the length of the mattress and an easy-clasp strap, this kit is one of the simplest ways to turn two twin or twin XL mattresses into a king.
-While not designed for pairing larger mattresses, it makes converting twins about as easy as it gets.
-And, with a velcro base under the bridge it helps hold everything in place to reduce the threat of the bridge falling in between the joined mattresses.
+With a 10"-wide bridge that runs the length of the mattress and an easy-clasp strap, this kit is one of the simplest ways to turn two twin or twin XL mattresses into a king.
+A velcro base helps hold everything in place, reducing the threat of the bridge falling in between the joined beds.

 How We Selected the Best Mattress Joiners

 Here are some of the considerations we made when choosing the best mattress joiners:

 Generally speaking, mattress joiners are two components: the bed bridge that sits in between the two mattresses, and the strap, which stretches the perimeter of the two mattresses and keeps them bound together.
 Most mattress straps are built to accommodate twin or twin XL mattresses, which combine to form a king.
 We liked mattress joiner kits that provided extra slack in the strap, however, because they could be used to join larger mattresses like a queen to a twin, or even two queens.

 The biggest complaint about mattress joiners is that the bed bridge isn’t sturdy enough, which can lead to it falling in between the mattresses during the night.
 This either creates an elevation in the middle or causes the mattresses to split apart over time.
 We chose mattress joiners that featured wider bridges (the wider the better!), so that even with some moderate pulling, they would remain in their proper place.